Smuggler's Run 2

 Smuggler's Run 2: Hostile Territory or simply Smuggler's Run 2 is a racing video game released for the PlayStation 2 in 2001.
-It is a sequel to the 2000 game Smuggler's Run.
+It is the sequel to the 2000 game Smuggler's Run.
 Like the first game, the player is a smuggler trying to deliver illegal cargo to destinations within 3 large maps in the game using several different types of vehicles to make deliveries in a given amount of time.
 A GameCube version was released in 2002 titled Smuggler's Run: Warzones.

 The game was originally supposed to take place in Afghanistan but following the attacks on the World Trade Center and the subsequent invasion of Afghanistan, the developers changed the setting to the desert regions of the Caucasus.

 Gameplay

 Similar to the original game, the overall objective in most missions is to deliver illegal contraband from a pick-up to a drop-off spot in a given amount of time.
 The player would also have to avoid the local army and border patrol during these missions.
 Now, players also have to follow vehicles without being seen, destroy enemy vehicles, and evade police after all other objectives are finished.
 The player is given a number of vehicles to choose from, each serving a different role and having varying strengths and weaknesses.

 As in the first game, the police can drive the same cars but with much greater max speeds, the ability to go faster, slower and turn in midair to land on the player off jumps, extreme acceleration, and they can easily outnumber the player.
 Along with very inflexible time limits, this often leaves no room for mistakes.